naelolaiz/PyMOPanel/README.md

    - [x] ~.bmp to screen~
    - [x] ~upload animated .gif to screen!~
    - [x] ~download bitmaps~
+   - create helper for threaded animations, so several animations on different screen positions are played (to check how serially-interleaved frames work)
    - upload bitmaps
+   - implement strip charts
    - allow FM and AM in Lissajous demo
  - optimizations
    - use uploaded bitmaps instead for faster animations
    - use numpy.array's to precalculate trigonometric functions in vectors
+ - bar graphs
+   - improve code (allow deleting, ...)
  - fonts
    - [x] ~font to ascii numpy arrays~
    - [x] ~ascii numpy arrays to font~